amin-norollah/under-the-moonlight/README.md

 # Under The Moon light

-This project is a work of art.
-Have you ever been bored and looking for something to cheer you up?
-This is the same project that I developed with love and pleasure.
-The images in this project were all designed from scratch and then converted to SVG format with the help of corelDraw tool.
-This was just the beginning and I separated the SVG codes and put them in my HTML files.
-I changed their styles and classes and make them dynamically based on events and, in summary, I tried to develop a magnificent work of art.
+This project was born out of a desire to create something that could bring a little bit of joy and happiness to people's lives, especially during times when they may be feeling bored or down.

+To create the visuals for the project, I started from scratch and used my creativity to design unique and captivating images.
+I then turned them into SVG with the assistance of CorelDRAW, which allowed me to maintain the quality and clarity of the images regardless of their size.

+After incorporating the SVG codes into my HTML files, I put my front-end development skills to use to make the images dynamic and interactive.
+By adjusting their styles and classes based on different events, I was able to create a truly immersive and engaging experience for users.

+Overall, this project was a labor of love that allowed me to combine my passion for design and programming.
+I am incredibly proud of the end result and hope that it can bring a little bit of joy and inspiration to everyone who interacts with it.

 This project is developed using Angular framework.
 I would be happy to know your opinion about this project.